OnyxDude/TC2037_Evidence2/readme.md

 ### Chomsky Hierarchy Level Before

-Before eliminating ambiguity, in the Chomsky hierarchy, this grammar would fall into the **Context-Free Grammar** (Type 2).
-Even with the ambiguity in the NP rule, it still adheres to the characteristics of this grammar.
+Before eliminating ambiguity and left recursion, in the Chomsky hierarchy, this grammar would fall into the **Context-Free Grammar** (Type 2).
+Even with the ambiguity in the NP rule and the left recursion in both NP and VP rules, it still adheres to the characteristics of a context-free grammar.

 ### Chomsky Hierarchy Level After

-After eliminating ambiguity and left recursion, the grammar is still a **Context-Free Grammar** (Type 2).
-The changes made were to resolve ambiguity, not to change the fundamental structure of the rules, therefore the type of grammar stays the same.
+After eliminating ambiguity and left recursion, the grammar is still a **Context-Free Grammar** (Type 2), the type of grammar stays the same in the Chomsky hierarchy.
+The transformation is a technique for preparing context-free grammars for LL(1) parsing but it doesnt change their chomsky hierarchy level.

 ### Time Implications of Chomsky Hierarchy Levels